-This means that WordPress itself does not limit the number of users who can visit a website at the same time.
+WordPress is a popular website builder, but it's not a website host, so you can't limit the number of users a website can have.
 However, there are some essential steps that must be taken to ensure that a website does not crash when too many people try to visit it.
 WordPress itself has no limit to the number of visitors at the same time they can visit a WordPress website.
 You mean a private blog?
 You can add 35 users to your private blog and you can purchase the Unlimited Private Users upgrade if you want to add more.

 If you are referring to a public blog, there is no limit to the number of official users you can add to your blog, adding users and user roles.
 Yes, WordPress can handle a lot of traffic.
 WordPress itself has no limits on the amount of traffic it can support.
 However, your choice of web hosting and on-site performance optimizations can make or break your site's ability to handle heavy traffic.

 It's not that WordPress itself is slow, but that many site owners use slow themes that burden their sites with unnecessary features and make them fat.
 GoGeek is a “semi-dedicated plan” that includes SiteGround's WordPress SuperCacher, free site migrations, on-demand backups, staging, high priority support, PCI compliant servers, free SSL and Git.
 Not to mention that with so many users you probably already have a large number of posts, unless your application is something that mainly deals with users (CRM, etc.), and you choose to store your user data in wp_usermeta instead of wp_postmeta.
 In fact, some of the biggest websites on the Internet today with millions and millions of users are powered by WordPress.
 It seems that the number of users outside of spammers is just a reflection of how active (read popular) your website is.
 Above I have given you quite a few ideas and tips to improve the ability of your WordPress website to handle heavy traffic and millions of users, if you are so lucky to get them.